 To be fair, it's a giant demonic sky palace that's been floating in the sky for all of recorded history and has never done anything other then exist as far as they're concerned.

-In Fallout 3, no one bats an eyelid at friendly Super Mutant Fawkes tagging along with you, despite Super Mutants being in the game setting an incredibly feared race of Always Chaotic Evil monsters at war with the human race.
+No one bats an eyelid at friendly Super Mutant Fawkes tagging along with you, despite Super Mutants being in the game setting an incredibly feared race of Always Chaotic Evil monsters at war with the human race.
 This is handwaved with a line of random in-game dialogue in which he suggests that it's because people respect you so much, they trust anyone with you that you aren't shooting yourself.
 This becomes rather amusing when your character is always in Stealth Mode, and therefore all anyone ever sees is this giant Super Mutant ranting about how much people seem to respect a heat shimmer.

 Some NPCs will refuse to work with you or even open fire on you if they see you with Fawkes or Charon the Ghoul.